What do German cockroaches look like?

 Where are German cockroaches found?

 German cockroaches are a common pest found throughout the entire world.
-They live outside, but are also found living inside in the dark, warm, moist areas of homes and other buildings.
+They live outside, but are also found living inside in the dark, warm, moist areas of Quad City homes and other buildings.
 Their flat bodies are designed to perfectly hide inside cracks, crevices, and other dark, tight spaces.
 Like other species, these roaches enter homes while foraging for food and water, but in most cases, they enter in bags, cardboard boxes, or used appliances and furniture that are brought into a home.
 They move easily throughout homes and apartment buildings using plumbing pipes as their own personal highway system.

 What do German cockroaches eat?